-CDC expected to backpedal on some masking guidelines - Albert Lea Tribune
+CDC reverses course on indoor masks in some parts of US - Albert Lea Tribune

 Subsequent CDC guidance said fully vaccinated people no longer needed to wear masks at summer camps or at schools, either.

-For months COVID cases, deaths and hospitalizations were falling steadily, but those trends began to change at the beginning of the summer as a mutated and more transmissible version of the coronavirus, the delta variant, began to spread widely, especially in areas with lower vaccination rates.
+For months COVID cases, deaths and hospitalizations were falling steadily, but those trends began to change at the beginning of the summer as the delta variant, a mutated and more transmissible version of the virus, began to spread widely, especially in areas with lower vaccination rates.

-In recent weeks, a growing number of cities and towns have restored indoor masking rules.
-St. Louis, Savannah, Georgia, and Provincetown, Massachusetts, are among the places that reimposed mask mandates this month.
+White House press secretary Jen Psaki said the delta variant has changed the nation’s COVID-19 outlook since the the CDC relaxed masking recommendations.

+“That is their job.
+Their job is to look at evolving information, evolving data, an evolving historic pandemic and provide guidance to the American public,” Psaki said.

 Mayo Clinic joins others in requiring worker vaccinations